-Senior Citizens weren’t born with smartphones like the rest of us and by the time smartphones arrived, they became old.
-Not to mention, the complicated UI and technology.
+It’s difficult for Senior Citizens to use modern smarpthones.
 How about we install fewer apps and increase the font size?
-But then, what is the point of having a smartphone, if it’s not smart enough.
+But then, what’s the point of having a smartphone, if it’s not smart enough.
 Right?
 A better solution is to install apps that are made especially for older people.
-These apps would help them use the smartphone effectively.
-So let’s take a look at some of the Android Apps for Senior Citizens.
+So let’s check those out.

 Android apps for Senior Citizens